RE Parent Info

 Unitarian Universalist principles and sources extend beyond words — they represent a model for an ethical, faith-filled, and compassionate life.
 Follen Church strives to teach the principles and sources of Unitarian Universalism through a variety of modes, such as real-world experiences, discussions, stories and crafts, and personal reflection.
 Each class is designed to give learners of all ages a chance to examine and discuss Unitarian Universalist values and help them integrate and implement those values into their lives.

 Each child and youth must be registered in order to attend the program.
 Guests are welcome to visit up to three times before they are asked to register.
 While there is a fee for registration, if any program cost presents a financial hardship to your family scholarships and waivers are available.
 We would never want an inability to pay to prevent your child’s participation.
-Requests for financial assistance should be made to Sarah Garner, Church Administrator, and are held strictly confidential.
-Register
+Requests for financial assistance should be made to Linda Hein, Business Manager, and are held strictly confidential.

 “It Takes a Village”…

 Follen Church offers a religious education program that teams trained, dedicated teachers and staff with parents and guardians of our children to promote faith exploration.
 We strongly encourage each person to serve and support the religious education programs as they are able.
 Opportunities include: teachers and assistants and substitutes, youth mentors and group advisors, field trip and overnight chaperones, game and craft leaders, food donations, and more.
 If this is your first year with us, please talk with the DRE about what might be a good entry level commitment to get your feet wet… or ways to help your family become connected to the church community.